-Pixel format—sets the color mode for the exported image.
+Pixel format—sets the colour mode for the exported image.
 Select from the pop-up menu.

-Matte—sets the background color for the exported image.
+Matte—sets the background colour for the exported image.
 Select from the pop-up panel.

 ICC Profile—by default, this is set to the ICC profile of the project (document).
 However, the project's ICC profile can be overwritten for this export area.
 Select from the pop-up menu.